On the number of reachable pairs in a digraph: Introduction

 The determination of reachability in digraphs has been the object of considerable study in algorithmic design.
-It is readily seen that the problem of determining the number of reachable pairs in a given digraph $\Gamma$ is equivalent to finding the size of the \textit{transitive closure} $\overline{\Gamma}$ of $\Gamma$: $\overline{\Gamma}$ has the same vertex set as $\Gamma$, but $\overline{\Gamma}$ contains the directed edge $(\alpha, \beta)$ if and only if there is a directed path from $\alpha$ to $\beta$ in $\Gamma$.
+It is readily seen that the problem of determining the number of reachable pairs in a given digraph $D$ is equivalent to finding the size of the \textit{transitive closure} $\overline{D}$ of $D$: $\overline{D}$ has the same vertex set as $D$, but $\overline{D}$ contains the directed edge $(u, v)$ if and only if there is a directed path from $u$ to $v$ in $D$.
 This problem has clear implications to communication within a network and is also important for many database problems, such as database query optimization.
 For a discussion of this problem, see \cite[Section 15.5]{Skiena}.

-A natural question along these lines is the following: given a digraph $\Gamma$ on $n$ vertices, what are the possible number of reachable pairs in $\Gamma$?
-Obviously, by our definition, there must always be at least $n$ reachable pairs, since $(\alpha, \alpha)$ is a reachable pair for each vertex $\alpha$; and there are at most $n^2$ total pairs, so the number of reachable pairs is at most $n^2$, which occurs in a complete directed graph.
+A natural question along these lines is the following: given a positive integer $n$, what are the possible numbers of reachable pairs in a digraph on $n$ vertices?
+Obviously, by our definition, there must always be at least $n$ reachable pairs, since $(u, u)$ is a reachable pair for each vertex $u$; and there are at most $n^2$ total pairs, so the number of reachable pairs is at most $n^2$, which occurs in a complete directed graph.

-\begin{Def} We define the \textit{weight} of a digraph $\Gamma$, denoted $w(\Gamma)$, to be the number of reachable pairs in $\Gamma$, which is equal to the sum of the number of vertices of $\Gamma$ and the number of edges in the transitive closure of $\Gamma$.
+\begin{Def} We define the \textit{weight} of a digraph $D$, denoted $w(D)$, to be the number of reachable pairs in $D$, which is equal to the sum of the number of vertices of $D$ and the number of directed edges in the transitive closure of $D$.
 For each $n \in \N$, we define

 to be the set of all possible weights of an $n$ vertex digraph.
 We call $W(n)$ a \textit{weight set}. \end{Def}